Abdelrhman-AK/WinPaletter/Documentations/Store/DesigningThemesRules.md

 1. Open 'Settings' > 'Theme file type management'

-2. Optional: Check `Make saving a theme file exports a resources pack that contains files used in theme` if are going to design a theme contains sounds and images not included inside system directories
+2. Optional: Check `Make saving a theme file exports a resources pack that contains files used in theme` if you are going to design a theme contains sounds and images not included inside system directories

    ```
    By checking this option, you're responsible for copyrights of